Are you tired of irritation left behind from a 5-blade Gillette cartridge?

-Otherwise, you can opt for something smoother if you’re after a relaxing shave on a weekend.
+Otherwise, you can opt for something smoother if you’re after a relaxing shave on the weekend.

 And this is something that’s not possible in a cartridge or disposable because their blades aren’t as good.

-So whatever you pick, both razors will be capable of providing a world class shave.
-Technique for both razors will vary greatly because the design is different.
+So whatever you pick, both razors will be capable of providing a world-class shave.
+Techniques for both razors will vary significantly because the design is different.

 But for those who’ve been using a safety razor for a while and are looking to take a leap to straight razor shaving, you could start by practicing with a shavette.

-Now that you know the basic differences between these two products let me give you a brief summary of what we’ve discussed.
+Now that you know the fundamental differences between these two products, let me give you a brief summary of what we’ve discussed.